7068 vs 7075 vs 6061 Aluminum: What's the Difference?

 What's the difference between 7068, 7075, and 6061 aluminum?
 This is a question I get surprisingly often.
 Many people have heard of these alloys but don’t fully understand how they differ in real-world use.

-As someone who has worked in aluminum material sales for years, I'll try to explain this in a simple and practical way—cutting through the confusion and focusing on what actually matters: composition, mechanical performance, machinability, cost, and real applications.
+As someone who has worked in aluminum material sales for years, I'll break these differences down in a simple and practical way—focusing on what actually matters: composition, mechanical performance, machinability, cost, and real-world applications.

 • 6061 (general-purpose alloy)